 Frequently described as one of Greece’s most charming islands, the island is an inviting destination no matter how much time you have to visit.

 The place is relatively small so a one-day visit can give you a good idea of the main places to see in town but, as it’s often the case with Greek Islands, a longer stay will provide you with the chance to know better spots and unique hidden gems.
 An ideal visit can take from two to four days.

 Hydra For Families

 Although one wouldn’t describe Hydra as the perfect family destination, the island has lots of characteristics that would appeal to the interest of kids.

-First of all, cars, motorbikes, and bicycles are completely forbidden on the island.
+First of all, cars, motorbikes, and bicycles are wholly forbidden on the island.
 This has made donkeys and horses the main means of transport which definitely draws the attention of kids.

 Besides, the island is so tiny that it’s reasonably easy to explore on foot; one more thing that kids love about a visit to Hydra.

-Finally, there are pristine coasts and beautiful beaches, some of them truly safe for children, inviting for lovers of snorkeling and swimmers too.
+Finally, there are pristine coasts and beautiful beaches, some of them are truly safe for children, inviting for lovers of snorkeling and swimmers.

 Best Places To Stay In Hydra